DavidMa266/YoutubeDataStorage/BigRedHacksToDoList.md

+#Youtube Data Storage
 Our goal is to make it so that when you like a video, we will save the video's name, cover image, and description to a local database file associated with your Google account.

 If the video gets deleted, we'll detect it and provide the information.

+##Completed
+1. Get like button working.
+2. Save it to Google's chrome.storage.sync to save title, description, /*and cover image*/ of video to account.

 #Current Goals
-1. Get like button working.
-2. Save it to Google's chrome.storage.sync to save title, description, and cover image of video to account.
 3. Use Youtube API to access account playlists and save their title, description, and cover image of the videos to account.
 4. Detect if the current page is a "this video is removed page" and then replace it with title, description, cover image, and a notification that this video was removed.
 5. Add a "Thanks!" button that links to like a PayPal or something